m-lamonaca/programming-notes/Rust/Cargo.md

 ## Code Organization

-Rust has a number of features that allow to manage the code’s organization, including which details are exposed, which details are private, and what names are in each scope in the programs.
+Rust has a number of features that allow to manage the code's organization, including which details are exposed, which details are private, and what names are in each scope in the programs.

 These features, sometimes collectively referred to as the module system, include: